- What are Templates?

 3. Data Sources

-drivers written with the DocFlex API.
+driver written with the DocFlex API.

-W3C DOM and understandable
+DOM and understandable

-for DocFlex core.
+to DocFlex core.
 Such a representation is called Data Source Model (or DSM)

-DSM Interface, which it implements.
+through an universal DSM Interface, which it must implement.

 Any DSM may be considered as a virtual XML document.
 It contains elements (called DSM elements)

 However, unlike elements/attributes in an XML file, DSM elements and attributes